tam17aki/music-esprit-python/README.md

      - `hoyw.py`: Implements `HoywAnalyzer`, which directly inherits from `AnalyzerBase`.
 It estimates frequencies by solving the HOYW equations and subsequent finding the polynomial roots.
   - **`relax/`**: A sub-package for the RELAX algorithm.
      - `relax.py`: Implements `RelaxAnalyzer`, which sequentially estimates parameters using an iterative signal cancellation approach.
+  - **`cfh/`**: A sub-package for the CFH-family of algorithms.
+     - `cfh.py`: Implements `CfhAnalyzer`, which uses the same iterative cancellation framework as RELAX but replaces the dense FFT search with a computationally cheaper, high-accuracy DFT interpolation method.
+It supports multiple interpolation strategies (Candan, HAQSE/Serbes) that can be selected at instantiation.
 - **`mixins/`**: A package for providing optional enhancements to the analyzer classes through multiple inheritance.
   - `covariance.py`: Contains the `ForwardBackwardMixin` to add Forward-Backward averaging capability.
 - **`utils/`**: A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.